mihirbpi/CatGAN/README.md

 # CatGAN
-Training AI to make cat faces with GANs
+Training AI to make cat faces with GANs using PyTorch